 There are no regulations that provide for a minimum level of consideration.

 19. Are there additional restrictions or requirements on the consideration that a foreign bidder can offer to shareholders?

-There are no additional restrictions or requirements on the consideration that a foreign bidder can offer to shareholders.
+There are no additional restrictions on, or requirements of, the consideration that a foreign bidder may offer to shareholders.